Postman Pat: The Movie

 Parents Need to Know

 Parents need to know that Postman Pat: The Movie is a feature-length film based on the popular British preschool show Postman Pat.
 The movie, like the show, promotes emotional development, friendship, and community bonds, as well as the idea that close personal friendships are more important than fame and fortune.
 Preschoolers will be encouraged to participate in their community, acknowledge public servants, and be kind and courteous to others.
 Older kids may recognize the similarity between the reality show in the movie and talent series like X Factor and American Idol.
+Most of the movie is fine for kids but there are some frightening robots with scary red laser eyes that act rudely toward postal customers, nearly run over people, and are programmed to take over the world.

 What's the story?